 Figure 10.
-Percentage of SAT-Tested High School Graduates Who Met or Exceeded College Readiness Benchmark Scores by Race and Ethnicity
+Percentage of ACT-Tested High School Graduates Who Met or Exceeded College Readiness Benchmark Scores by Race and Ethnicity

-About 38 percent of tested graduates in Illinois met or exceeded college readiness benchmarks in both tested subjects.
+Less than one-third of tested graduates in Iowa met or exceeded college readiness benchmarks in all four tested subjects.
 Lower percentages of American Indians, Blacks, and Hispanics met performance benchmarks relative to Whites and Asian/Pacific Islanders.

 Source: ACT.
 (2018).
-College Board.
-(2019).
-SAT Suite of Assessments Annual Report.
+The Condition of College & Career Readiness, 2018.